hallowauth/hallow/README.md

 ### hallow_cas

 Set this file to your own roots.
-This is an example file, and not the the one you should put in your own file, unless you want the authors of this package to have root on your boxes.
+This is an example file, and not the one you should put in your own file, unless you want the authors of this package to have root on your boxes.

 ```